 - ahead of time

 - Old Poet., Obsolete close; near: fast by the river

 Origin: ME faste < OE fæste < adj.

-Origin: Middle English fasten ; from Old English fæstan, akin to Ger fasten, Goth fastan, lit., hold fast < base of fast
+Origin: Middle English fasten ; from Old English fæstan, akin to German fasten, Gothic fastan, literally , hold fast ; from base of fast

 adjective fast·er, fast·est